 Lagom is completely open source, free to use, and has a vibrant and growing community.
-However, you do have the option to purchase a Lightbend subscription that provides technical support as well as license to use Lightbend Enterprise Suite, which includes a range of powerful application management, intelligent monitoring, and enterprise integration tooling.
+However, you do have the option to purchase a Lightbend subscription that provides technical support.
+You can also purchase a license to use Lightbend Platform, which includes a range of powerful application management, intelligent monitoring, and enterprise integration tooling.

-No, Lagom supports using either Cassandra or relational databases, including MySQL, PostegreSQL, Oracle and H2.
+No, Lagom supports using either Cassandra, Couchbase or relational databases, including MySQL, PostgreSQL, Oracle, SQL Server and H2.
 The Lagom development environment provides and uses Cassandra by default because it offers great scalability and replication features.
 See more in the Java documentation or the Scala documentation.

 No, but it is very useful for common communication scenarios.
-Lagom’s Message Broker API integrates Persistent Entities with message brokers such as Apache Kafka to provide publish and subscribe messaging between services with at-least-once delivery guarantees.
+Lagom’s Message Broker API integrates Persistent Entities with message brokers such as Apache Kafka to provide publish-subscribe messaging between services with at-least-once delivery guarantees.
 This enables you to design decoupled and highly-resilient systems of microservices.

 The Message Broker API was designed to make it possible to integrate with alternative message broker services.
 Currently, Lagom only includes support for Kafka, but advanced users can write their own implementations of the Message Broker API.
 Future versions of Lagom might include new, officially-supported implementations.

-If you are interested in official support for new message brokers, please review the open Message Broker API feature requests in GitHub.
+If you are interested in official support for new message brokers, please review the open feature requests for Message Broker API on GitHub.
 You can vote or comment on existing issues, or create new ones.

 You can handle data persistence any way you like in a Lagom service, but we strongly encourage event sourcing and CQRS, and the Lagom Persistent Entity API is designed to support these patterns.
 For services where you do not wish to use event sourcing and CQRS, you use any data access client you choose, as long as you are careful to avoid I/O blocking the primary thread pool, which would cause performance problems and timeout errors.